 Macro is short for macronutrient.
 Macros, or macronutrients, are the primary dietary nutrients and include carbohydrates, proteins and fats.
 All foods are made up of macronutrients and can be composed of one macronutrient, two macronutrients or a combination of all three.

 Carbohydrates are composed of sugar, starch and fibre and are the body’s primary source of energy.
 The sugars found in carbohydrates are broken down into glucose by the body through the process of digestion, which is either used immediately for energy or stored as glycogen to be used later on, between meals or during exercise.

 Carbohydrates provide 4 calories per gram and are found in foods such as fruits, vegetables, root vegetables such as potatoes, whole grains, beans, lentils, dairy, nuts and seeds.

 Proteins are made from compounds called amino acids, which are the building blocks for many structures and functions in the body.
 Protein is responsible for building muscles, supporting our immune system, aiding in digestion and carrying oxygen through our blood.

 Proteins provide 4 calories per gram and are found in foods such as red meat, poultry, seafood, dairy, beans, lentils, nuts and seeds.

-Fats are made up of smaller molecules called amino acids, which are composed of carbon and hydrogen elements joined together in long chains called hydrocarbons.
+Fats are made up of smaller molecules called fatty acids, which are composed of carbon and hydrogen elements joined together in long chains called hydrocarbons.
 Fats are found in saturated and unsaturated forms and, depending on their exact structure, can be used as a source of energy or for other critical functions including hormone production and nutrient absorption.

 Fats provide 9 calories per gram and are found in foods such as animal fats, oils, butter, avocado, olives, nuts, and seeds.

 Macronutrients are not be confused with micronutrients.
 Macronutrients are the large (macro) nutrients required by the body, while micronutrients are the small (micro) nutrients required by the body and include vitamins and minerals.
 Essentially, eating adequate macronutrients will provide the body with the necessary micronutrients.